-To expand on the subject of paralysis, you should be careful of being stuck becoming a jack of all trades but a master of none.
-You can discover masters in the world’s most specific domains should you choose to find them – in an instant.
+To expand on the subject of paralysis: Be careful of being stuck becoming a jack of all trades but a master of none.
+In an instant, you can discover masters in the world’s most specific domains should you choose to find them.
 When embarking on a journey towards mastery of any one specific thing, ask yourself if the knowledge of people who have gotten there before you will deter you from continuing along the path you’ve chosen.
 Be sure that every piece of knowledge you stumble across will only motivate you to become better, rather than demoralize you and pressure you to stop.

 Study your reactions to the existence of competitors who would demolish you in the realm you’ve chosen.
 The road to mastery is a very long and difficult one.
 It is sensitive to the most subtle changes in motivation, interest, and ambition.
 Be careful of what you search for and whose existence you discover in the process.
 Our brains are wired to compete, but have not been adjusted to compete at a global scale during the early stages of any skill we choose to master.
 Global competition forces the ones on the cutting edge to keep sharpening their skills, but can suppress the motivation for novices to join the race and embark on journeys which are difficult and long.